abramov-v/abramov-v/README.md

 ### Hello there 👋

-I am an engineer with a strong passion for automation, clean architecture, and solving real-world problems through code.
-Currently focused on backend development and experimenting with embedded systems.
+I'm a backend developer with an engineering background, passionate about automation, clean architecture, and building reliable systems.

 ---